Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-To demonstrate the relation between Kondo singlet formation and the topological Berry phase within the bosonization technique we have to use non-Abelian bosonization method\cite{AffleckHaldane,Tsvelik}.
-The spin sector for the electrons and local moments are described by the $SU(2)$ matrix fields $\mathcal{U}_{s,\tau}$ and the corresponding $SU_1(2)$-WZW actions
+To anticipate the QNL$\sigma$M analysis, we now demonstrate the relation between the Kondo singlet formation and topological Berry phase using the non-Abelian bosonization method\cite{AffleckHaldane}.
+The spin sector for the electrons and local moments are described by the $SU(2)$ matrix fields $\mathcal{U}_{s,\tau}$ and the corresponding $SU_1(2)$ Wess-Zumino-Witten (WZW) actions